nabilhasan01/mic-mute-control/README.md

      ```bash
      python mic_state_controller_pyqt.py
      ```
+5. To build a standalone executable, follow the instructions in the "Building the Executable" section below.

+## Usage
+1. **Launch the Application**:
+   - If using the pre-built executable, run `MicCTRL.exe` or `Microphone Mute Control Tkinter.exe` as administrator.
+   - If using source code, run the appropriate script (see Installation: Option 2).
    - The app starts minimized to the system tray if configured.
 2. **Toggle Mute**:
    - Press `Ctrl+Alt+M` (default hotkey).